Santa Ana Refuge & Asylum Lawyer

 Asylum seekers must also pass security checks, show that they are not involved in activities such as terrorism, and be in the U.S. or at a point of entry when applying.

 Understanding these criteria is essential, as the U.S. takes its national security very seriously.
 Each application is evaluated on its merit, requiring extensive documentation and thorough preparation.
-Our firm assists clients in gathering the necessary evidence and documentation to support their claims, maximizing the possibility of a successful application.
+Our firm assists clients in gathering the necessary evidence and documentation to support their claims, which can improve the strength of a case.

 How Can An Asylee Apply For A Green Card?